emscripten-core/emscripten/site/source/docs/api_reference/module.rst

 ``Module`` is a global JavaScript object, with attributes that Emscripten-generated code calls at various points in its execution.

-Developers provide an implementation of ``Module`` to control the execution of code.
+Developers can provide an implementation of ``Module`` to control the execution of code.
 For example, to define how notification messages from Emscripten are displayed, developers implement the :js:attr:`Module.print` attribute.

 .. note:: ``Module`` is also used to provide access functions (see :js:func:`ccall`) in a way that avoids issues with function name minification at higher optimisation levels.
 These functions are documented as part of their own APIs.